How to Desert at Work: The Sickie

 Never mention your interest in horse racing prior to the Cheltenham Festival, just in case you feel ill enough to flop your wad on the nags in a four-day booze and gambling bender.
 On your return, tell everyone you’re fine, then run, actually run, out of an important meeting, to the bathroom, before returning, shirtless.

 Do you have a ‘poor you’ sick voice you put on when calling the boss?
 Well, drop it.
 You’re not calling your mother, so remember, it’s not sympathy you’re after, it’s agreement.
-Just talk slowly, a few inches from the phone until they tire of saying “Pardon?”
+Just talk slowly, a few inches from the phone until they tire of saying “Pardon?” and let you go.

 Thinking Outside The Pox